Gmhax/Blockcast-Beacon-Node/README.md

 - Click "Register Node"

 ✅ Done!
-- Check your node status on the dashboard.
-Make sure it shows online and synced.
+- Check your node status on the dashboard. wait 5-10 minutes to shows online and synced.